Dogs always use their tongue and teeth for everything they do.

 On the other hand, if your dog is affected by hookworms, its nails will grow too fast.
 Another parasite named Leishmania parasite will cause the nails to curve and thicken.

 Keep an eye out for these signs if you see your dog gnawing on its nails.
 The chances that it could be a type of infection are pretty high.

 Interdigital Cysts or Furuncles is a disease of the hair follicle.
 It goes pretty deep inside the skin and forms puss.
 This usually happens around the nails because that’s where it’s the dirtiest.

 Just like any human would be irritated by something like that, dogs get irritated too.
-When these cysts form around the nails, they start chewing on the nails.
+When these cysts form around the nails, they start chewing on them.